UltraCart/rest_api_v2_sdk_java/README.md

   - checkout_write: Allows you to write checkout information.
   - configuration_read: Allows you to read configuration information.
   - configuration_write: Allows you to write configuration information.
+  - conversation_read: Allows you to read conversation information.
+  - conversation_write: Allows you to write conversation information.
   - coupon_read: Allows you to read coupon information.
   - coupon_write: Allows you to write coupon information.
   - customer_read: Allows you to read customer information.